 What Are the Uses of Silicone Gaskets?

-Because of their versatility, silicone gaskets have uses in many different industries.
+Because of their versatility, silicone gaskets are used in many different industries.

 AEROSPACE